inovex/blog-dbt-mimesis/README.md

 - **[Pydantic](https://docs.pydantic.dev/latest/)**: For parsing and validating `schema.yml` files.
 - **[dbt (data build tool)](https://www.getdbt.com/)**: To manage transformations and run tests agains data pipelines.

-The goal is to enable robust pipeline testing with realistic, schema-complinat fake data - without relying on sensitive production datasets.
 The goal is to enable robust pipeline testing with realistic, schema-compliant fake data - without relying on sensitive production datasets.

 ## Features